This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Make It Now:

-- In a small bowl, stir together taco seasoning ingredients.
+- Make Seasoning: In a small bowl, stir together taco seasoning ingredients.
 Set aside.

-- Add the ground beef and cook for 5-7 minutes, or until no longer pink, breaking up the meat with a wooden spoon or spatula as it browns.
+- Cook Ground Meat: Add the ground beef and cook for 5-7 minutes, or until no longer pink, breaking up the meat with a wooden spoon or spatula as it browns.
 Drain off excess grease.

-- Sprinkle 3-4 tablespoons of taco seasoning over the meat and stir until coated.
+- Season & Simmer: Sprinkle 3-4 tablespoons of taco seasoning over the meat and stir until coated.
 Add in 1 cup of chicken/beef/vegetable broth and bring to a simmer.
 Reduce the heat to medium-low and simmer, uncovered, until the mixture has reduced some, about 5 minutes.

-- Transfer cooked ground meat to a serving bowl and set out with other Mexican toppings in various shapes/sizes of bowls in an assembly line to make your homemade taco bar!
+- Serve: Transfer cooked ground meat to a serving bowl and set out with other Mexican toppings in various shapes/sizes of bowls in an assembly line to make your homemade taco bar!
 Keep soft tortillas warm by wrapping in a clean dish towel.